2.1. Lesson: An Overview of the Interface

 By default the Side toolbar contains the buttons to load the layer and all the buttons to create a new layer.
 But remember that you can move all the toolbars wherever it is more comfortable for you.

 The Locator Bar

-Within this bar you can access to almost all the objects of QGIS: layers, layer features, algorithms, spatial bookmarks, etc. Check all the different options in the Locator Settings section of the QGIS User Manual.
+Within this bar you can access to almost all the objects of QGIS: layers, layer features, algorithms, spatial bookmarks, etc. Check all the different options in the GPS settings section of the QGIS User Manual.

 With the shortcut Ctrl+K you can easily access the bar.

 Try to identify the four elements listed above on your own screen, without referring to the diagram above.
 See if you can identify their names and functions.
 You will become more familiar with these elements as you use them in the coming days.